Jake LaRavia: Memphis Grizzlies (2022–2025)

 LaRavia was selected by the Minnesota Timberwolves with the 19th overall pick in the 2022 NBA draft.
 His draft rights were later traded to the Memphis Grizzlies, along with a future second-round pick, in exchange for the 22nd and 29th picks in the draft, which would later become Walker Kessler and TyTy Washington.
 LaRavia joined the Grizzlies' 2022 NBA Summer League roster.
 In his Summer League debut, he scored thirteen points in a 103–99 win over the Philadelphia 76ers.
 On October 19, 2022, LaRavia made his NBA debut, recording five points and two rebounds in a 115–112 overtime win over the New York Knicks.
 He was assigned to the Memphis Hustle of the NBA G League on March 23, 2023.

 Sacramento Kings (2025)

 On February 6, 2025, LaRavia was traded to the Sacramento Kings in a three-team trade involving the Washington Wizards in which Washington acquired Marcus Smart, Alex Len, Colby Jones, and one first-round pick while the Grizzlies received Marvin Bagley III, Johnny Davis, and two second-round picks.

 Los Angeles Lakers (2025–present)

 On July 6, 2025, LaRavia signed a two-year, $12 million contract with the Los Angeles Lakers.
+LaRavia appeared in all 82 games (including 43 starts) for Los Angeles during the 2025–26 season, recording averages of 8.2 points, 4.0 rebounds, and 1.8 assists.